MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Experimental Results and Discussions

 \subsubsection{Quantitative Comparison}

-The quantitative evaluation results of the proposed MPCM-Net and other comparative methods on our CSRC dataset are summarized in Table ~\ref{Table1}, where the first row lists the adopted pixel-level metrics and subsequent rows present experimental results.
+The quantitative evaluation results of the proposed MPCM-Net and other comparative methods on our CSRC dataset are summarized in Table~\ref{Table1}, where the first row lists the adopted pixel-level metrics and subsequent rows present experimental results.
 The highest scores are boldfaced throughout the table.

-Table 2 demonstrates the superior performance of our proposed MPCM-Net over all comparative methods on the CSRC dataset.
+Table~\ref{Table1} demonstrates the superior performance of our proposed MPCM-Net over all comparative methods on the CSRC dataset.
 Specifically, MPCM-Net achieves MIoU improvements of 1.7$\%$, compared to the recent SOTA method.
-We can see that the recent ground-based cloud segmentation methods outperform classical networks through specialized modules.
-MFAFNet shows a great improvement over the classic methods because the methods employ multi-scale dilated pyramid approaches to enhance the capability to capture multi-scale features of ground-based cloud imagery.
+The quantitative results demonstrate that recent methods outperform classical networks through specialized modules.
+MFAFNet shows a great improvement over the classic methods because the methods employ multi-scale dilated pyramid approaches to enhance the capability to capture multi-scale features.
 CloudSwinNet introduces a fine-grained feature fusion module into the encoder to capture multi-scale information.
 However, their reliance on channel concatenation for multi-scale feature fusion lacks effective spatial-channel interaction for global context integration.
-FA-CloudSeg introduces self-attention to capture contextual information of different scales in the decoder.
+FA-CloudSeg introduces SA to capture contextual information of different scales in the decoder.
 CloudFU-Net introduces a content-aware feature recombination module to alleviate the problem of contextual information loss.
 Their decoders neglect cross-scale spatial-semantic dependencies.
 In contrast, MPCM-Net's performance advantage stems from its MPC within the MPAC module, which adaptively extracts multi-scale contextual features while enhancing feature interaction, coupled with the MMD that enables comprehensive global-local feature learning through its M2B block.